 We’ll provide updates on any additional funds as information becomes available.
 Please continue to check our website for the latest news.

 The federal Low Income Home Energy Assistance Program (LIHEAP) helps those in need pay their heating expenses.
-They provide federally funded assistance to help with managing costs associated with home energy bills, energy crises and weatherization and energy-related minor home repairs.
+This federal- and state-funded assistance program is available to income-eligible families to help with managing costs associated with home energy bills, energy crises and weatherization and minor energy-related home repairs.
+A past-due balance or disconnection notice is not needed for eligible customers to apply for LIHEAP assistance.
 The annual enrollment period for 2021 begins October 12 and runs through November 12.

 For additional information and eligibility requirements for this program, call 800.230.6977, option 9 or visit dss.virginia.gov.